-Cave Tubing, Hiking and Petrogylphs Around the Tanama River
+Body Rafting or Tubing, Hiking and Petroglyphs Around the Tanama River

-Though Puerto Rico is full of all sorts of neat things to do, one of the few things we don’t have here is river rapids for tubing or rafting.
-We did find an adventure that offers "lazy river" tubing through a cave, along with some hiking and Taino cave exploration.
+Puerto Rico is full of all sorts of neat things to do.
+How about tubing or body rafting through a cave, along with some hiking and Taino cave exploration.
 Those are some of my favorite things all rolled into one day, and all in beautiful Utuado.
 So, when some family members came to visit, we decided to check it out.

 Utuado and the karst region are really beautiful areas.
 Located about 1½ hours from San Juan, they are full of breath-taking views, nature, caves, and a rich history dating back hundreds of years before Columbus "discovered" Puerto Rico.
 Remnants of that pre-Columbian civilization can be found throughout the Utuado valley.
 The tour is on a property that contains many caves (both in and out of the water) and Taino artifacts.